 Our mobile pantry provides free disposable diapers and period supplies to families who are struggling to afford them.
 Diapers are provided for children up to age 3.
 Pull-ups are provided for children up to age 4.
-We also provide incontinence products for the elderly and disabled.
-The mobile pantry currently visits 5 locations (Gurnee, Waukegan, Grayslake, Highwood, Kenosha) and is a drive-thru model, so clients can remain in their vehicles.
-Clients can visit 2 locations each month for diapers, but cannot visit 2 sites in the same week.
+We also provide incontinence products for older youth, adults, seniors and individuals with disabilities.
+The mobile pantry currently visits 6 locations (Gurnee, Waukegan, Grayslake, Round Lake Park, Highwood, Kenosha) and is a drive-thru model, so clients can remain in their vehicles.
+Families can visit 2 locations each month for diapers, but cannot visit 2 sites in the same week.
+There must be 7 days between visits.
 The distribution schedule is listed below.

-Online registration and parent/guardian/child documentation is required.
+Online registration (completion of the intake form below) 24 hours prior to your first visit and parent/guardian/child documentation is required.
 Please refer to the section below about requirements and other important program information, including registration forms in English and Spanish.

-We reserve the right to cancel any distribution date to ensure the safety of our volunteers and clients.
+We reserve the right to cancel any distribution date or close the mobile diaper pantry early due to weather/other reasons.
 We also reserve the right to limit the quantities of diapers, wipes, period kits and other supplies so that we can serve as many families as possible.